Skip to content

 Purpose

-This document is the implementation-grade source of truth for themes/Rei.
+This document is the source of truth for themes/Rei and for the site-level decision to use Rei as the default Hugo theme.

 Repository Reality